CVSS 10 With No Risk

 Yellow LinesYellow Multiple Lines

-See the true risk of vulnerabilities based on your application.
+See the 1%-3% of vulnerabilities that pose a real risk to your application.

 Multiple Lines

-Focus remediation efforts on vulnerabilities that truly matter.
+Focus remediation efforts on vulnerabilities that truly matter and save thousands of engineering hours.

-Improve your overall security by understanding and acting on the contextual risk, not just the theoretical risk.
+Improve your overall security by understanding and acting on the top risk, not theoretical risk.

 Lines